cap-js/docs/node.js/cds-ql.md

 }
 ```

-This is useful for custom implementation that acts on the selection of specific elements.
+This is useful for custom implementations that act on the selection of specific elements.